 It’s an area where you can probably compromise, however – if you have a policy at home around sweets, for example, you can agree on an amount you’re happy for your child to have when (s)he’s with her grandparents, while explaining to that these are ‘Granny’s rules’, and that things at home won’t be changing!
 This is a great time to encourage traditions and special routines that are unique to their grandparents’ house.

-Grandparents In Charge
+When Grandparents Are In Charge

 With childcare costs often equivalent to or even exceeding monthly mortgage payments, as well as the challenging time spent commuting and juggling drop-offs and collections, many parents are relying more on grandparents for childcare.

 When it comes to the day-to-day realities of this kind of childcare solution, it is important to discuss in advance what your expectations are in relation to the daily routine – for example, what snacks are allowed and how many, behaviour and discipline, completing homework, and so on.
 In addition, it will be important for collection and drop-off times be adhered to in the same way as if you had hired a non-family childminder.

 While this childcare arrangement may suit you and be a delight for your parents, the real benefit is how much time your child will get to spend with their grandparents.
 However, the most important thing to remember is the importance of the family dynamic.
 Don’t let rules, payment and discipline detract from the grandparent relationship – it may mean finding a new solution if this becomes the case.